DalaScript/cat-photos-app/README.md

  - ✅ Multiple sections using semantic tags (`<main>`, `<section>`, `<footer>`)
  - ✅ A cat image gallery with clickable links
  - ✅ Lists of things cats love and hate
- - ✅ Basic form with radio buttons, checkboxes, and text input
- - ✅ Usage of `fieldset`, `legend`, and form accessibility practices
  - ✅ External and internal links
  - ✅ Clean and minimal HTML layout